 Scanning Documents Written in Blue Ink – biscan

-After writing the post on converting PNMs to DjVu I’ve ran into some trouble scanning documents written in blue ink.
+After writing the post on converting PNMs to DjVu, I’ve run into some trouble scanning documents written in blue ink.
 The problem: XSane didn’t allow me to set the threshold for converting the scanned image to line-art (B&W).
-So, I tried scanning the document in grayscale and in color and convert it afterwards to bitonal using imagemagick.
+So, I tried scanning the document in grayscale and in color and converting it afterward to bitonal using ImageMagick.
 This ended up with two results.
-When I used the -monochrome command line switch, the conversion looked good, but it used halftones (dithering), when I tried to convert it to DjVu it resulted in a document size twice as large as normal B&W would.
-The other thing that I tried is using the -threshold switch.
-The DjVu compressed document size was much better now, but the document was awful looking, either it was too dark, or some of the text disappeared.
-After giving it some thought I knew I can find a better solution.
+When I used the -monochrome command-line switch, the conversion looked good, but it used halftones (dithering).
+When I tried to convert it to DjVu, it resulted in a document size twice as large as normal B&W would.
+The other thing that I tried was using the -threshold switch.
+The DjVu-compressed document size was much better now, but the document was awful-looking; either it was too dark, or some of the text disappeared.
+After giving it some thought, I knew I could find a better solution.

-I came up with the idea that I need to find a way to identify the text written in blue-ink and make sure it turns to be black.
-The model I used is to identify it using the blue channel.
-So I tried putting a dynamic threshold that would give more weight to the blue channel.
-I’ve used the gamma option in imagemagick but it didn’t turn out good enough.
+I came up with the idea that I needed to find a way to identify the text written in blue ink and make sure it turned black.
+The model I used was to identify it using the blue channel.
+So I tried applying a dynamic threshold that would give more weight to the blue channel.
+I’ve used the gamma option in ImageMagick, but it didn’t turn out well enough.
 I had to take different actions depending on the blue level.

-My next shot at this was to use imagemagick’s fx operator.
+My next shot at this was to use ImageMagick’s fx operator.
 It allows you to iterate over the pixels in the image and apply some custom expression.
-While it sounded very good, it turned out to be a disaster as this thing was very slow.
-It is so slow, it becomes useless on high-resolution pictures, it didn’t finish operating on the 300dpi scanned document even an hour after it started.
+While it sounded very good, it turned out to be a disaster, as this thing was very slow.
+It is so slow that it becomes useless on high-resolution pictures; it didn’t finish operating on the 300dpi scanned document even an hour after it started.
 In my opinion, it is below par even when operating on relatively small images.
-This feature would become great if it would only operate faster.
+This feature would be great if it would only operate faster.

-At this point I’ve realized I probably can’t do it directly from the command line, and I decided to implement a solution using Python, and the Python Imaging Library (PIL), this was the start of my new project – biscan (blue ink scan).The program iterates over the pixels in the image and checks the blue level, if the blue level is high (but not too high) if forces the pixel to become black.
+At this point, I’ve realized I probably couldn’t do it directly from the command line, and I decided to implement a solution using Python and the Python Imaging Library (PIL).
+This was the start of my new project – biscan (blue ink scan).The program iterates over the pixels in the image and checks the blue level; if the blue level is high (but not too high), it forces the pixel to become black.
 The following code is still pretty experimental, and is the first prototype.

 #!/usr/bin/python